-Purpose.
-HUD is making up to \$5,000,000 available for Tenant Protection Vouchers (TPVs) for certain at-risk households in low-vacancy areas from Fiscal Year (FY) 2017 Appropriations.
-The Consolidated Appropriations Act, 2017 (Public Law 115-31, enacted May 5, 2017) (referred to hereafter as the FY 2017 Act), provides that up to \$5,000,000 of the \$110,000,000 appropriated for TPVs may be made available for this purpose.
+HUD is making up to \$5,000,000 available for Tenant Protection Vouchers (TPVs) for certain atrisk households in low-vacancy areas from Fiscal Year (FY) 2018 Appropriations.
+The Consolidated Appropriations Act, 2018 (Public Law 115-141, enacted March 23, 2018) (referred to hereafter as the FY 2018 Act), provides that up to \$5,000,000 of the \$85,000,000 appropriated for TPVs may be made available for this purpose.
+The \$5,000,000 made available under the FY 2018 Act will be used in addition to funds remaining under the previous year's Appropriations and made available under Notice PIH 2018-02.

-TPVs provided under this set-aside are considered "replacement" TPVs and are not subject to the re-issuance restrictions that apply to certain other TPVs under the FY 2017 Act.
-An owner is eligible to request assistance under this Notice in the form of either enhanced voucher or project-based voucher (PBV) assistance.
-See Attachment D for more information about these types of voucher assistance.
-This Notice explains the eligibility and application requirements for TPV set-aside funding, in addition to describing how applications will be processed.
+TPVs provided under this set-aside are considered "replacement" TPVs and are not subject to the prohibition on re-issuance that applies to relocation TPVs.
+An owner is eligible to request assistance under this notice in the form of either enhanced voucher or project-based voucher